How to: Set up AWS PrivateLink

 3. Under Integration, select Services Administration.

-8. Click Check Status to confirm the service is reachable via the AWS PrivateLink connection.
+16. Select Check Status to confirm the service is reachable by the AWS PrivateLink connection.

-Configuring a Plug-In to Call your AWS PrivateLink Service
+Configuring a Plug-In Component to Call the AWS PrivateLink Service

-Next, let’s look at how to use a Plug-In component to call your AWS PrivateLink Service.
-Here, you’ll have your Plug-In make an external API call.
-You’ll also set up an Initializer to trigger the Plug-In component.
+Next, you'll configure a Plug-In component to call your AWS PrivateLink service.
+You’ll also set up an Initializer component to trigger the Plug-In component.

-How you choose to execute the Plug-In depends on your use case’s needs.
+How you execute the Plug-In component depends on your use case’s needs.
 Common approaches include:

 What You Need